keymanapp/keyman/linux/keyman-config/README.md

 `./list_installed_kmp.py` shows name, version, id, description of each installed keyboard

 `./list_installed_kmp.py -s` shows name, version, id of each installed keyboard

+### keyman-config.py

+`./keyman-config.py`

+Prototype installer using the web api to get available languages and keyboards Allows you to filter available keyboards by region and language